ignaigna/Simpsons-Hit-Run/README.md

 3. Open the zip and then open the file named the same with no extension (this is also a zip the workflow for releases is still WIP so its structured bad) extract it anywhere you want.
 4. Go to where you extracted the zip and find `SRR2.exe`.
 5. Download the assets from above and drag and drop them where `SRR2.exe` is.
-6. You can run the game now.
-It may crash often though as it is unstable as of `2/11/2025`.
+6. You can run the game now. (it will crash without assets)

 ### I want to work on the code and create my own builds